VTiS15/UNOBot/README.md

 # Troubleshooting🛠️
 ### There are more than one UNO games happening in my server.
-Remove the extra games by deleting the channels.
+Remove the extra games by deleting the text channels.
 If UNOBot gets stuck afterwards, end the remaining game by entering `/u-eg`.
 You should always make sure there is only **one** UNO category and maximum **one** ongoing game in a server at all times.

 ### UNOBot said it was my turn but not when I actually try to play.